xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+After your lover has gone you will still have PEANUT BUTTER!